The Basilica of the Sacred Heart of Paris

 - Shangri-La Hotel: A former residence of Prince Roland Bonaparte and listed in the French “Monuments Historiques”, Shangri-La Hotel, Paris is a hotel palace located across the Seine and facing the Eiffel Tower.
 Some rooms and suites at Shangri-La Hotel, Paris offer stunning and unique views of the Eiffel Tower.
-Three restaurants, overseen by the Michelin starred Chef Christophe Moret, offer both a French and Asian cuisine including the 2 Michelin stars French Restaurant “L’Abeille” and France only Chinese Michelin star restaurant “Le Shang Palace”.
+Three restaurants, overseen by the Michelin-starred Chef Christophe Moret, offer both French and Asian cuisine including the 2 Michelin stars French Restaurant “L’Abeille” and France-only Chinese Michelin-star restaurant “Le Shang Palace”.
 Check Price

 - The Westin Paris Vendôme: situated in central Paris, overlooks the Jardin des Tuileries and the Eiffel Tower.
 It has a fitness centre and a Spa with massage treatments.
 The elegant air-conditioned rooms have a modern décor and city or garden views.
 The restaurant offers gourmet cuisine and continental breakfast served in the chic dining area or in the stylish courtyard.
 Check Price.

 Address: 35 Rue du Chevalier de la Barre, 75018 Paris, France | Coordinates: 48°53′12.1″N 2°20′34.8″E